ayushdubey025/aws-static-portfolio/README.md

 - Hosting static sites securely with AWS
 - Using CloudFront and ACM for HTTPS
-- Understanding permissions with IAM
+- Setting up access control using IAM (no CLI)
 - Deploying real-world cloud infrastructure for web projects

 ---